subduedpositron/subduedpositron/_posts/2020-10-10-most-valued-acceptance.markdown

 - Sometimes, things are going really well personally, so we want to realize our potential and have a broader impact outside of ourselves.
 - Another reason we might be upset is if something else is not ideal in our life - let’s find something way worse - and now our issue comparatively isn’t as big of a deal.

 This great world we live in is a package deal.
 It seems like what i’m trying to strive for is acceptance, but not complacency.
-Choosing it as motivation or fuel, but not pointless outrage or jaded helplessness.
+Choosing it as motivation or fuel, but not pointless outrage or jaded cynicism.
 People are going to do stupid/malicious things, unfortunate events are going to happen, and the resulting negative externalities can also affect your or other’s lives, marginally or greatly.
 If we have opportunity and a comparative advantage (for efficiency's sake), we can do something about it on our own cadence.
 We don't have to do it all at once.
 And that’s ok.

 <!-- At various stages, we can make our lives and/or one of these world problems in some dimension slightly better.  -->
 <!-- even if we improved everything (maximally/beyond), there will continue to be bad things -->